realtimefl/Real-Time-Forecast-Port-Everglades/index.md

 <p>Model results for water level timeseries were compared with data from buoy near Port Everglades.
 There is a good match between model results and buoy data for water level timeseries with small difference in amplitude but very good match between phases.
 Correlation comparison is well over 90%.
 Salinity. temperature, and currents from simulation results were also compared with measured data.
 These comparisons showed good match with observed data.
 Following figures show these comparisons.</p>

-<div style="color:green" align="center">Water level timeseries comparison between model and measured data at Sebastian Inlet </div>
+<div style="color:green" align="center">Water level timeseries comparison between model and measured data at Port Everglades </div>
 <a href="WL_PortEvGLds_mar2018.jpg"> <img src="WL_PortEvGLds_mar2018.jpg" width="410" height="350"  align="left"></a>
 <a href="Corr_hycom_apr.jpg"> <img src="Corr_hycom_apr.jpg" width="410" height="350" align="justify"></a>